 Great food.
 Excellent prices.

-In terms of accommodation, I simply have to recommend Gryspo's Hotel, a three star hotel located in Aegiali, the seaside town in the northern part of the island.
+In terms of accommodation, I simply have to recommend The SeaRock Rooms, located in the northern part of the island.

-With only the best views money can buy, overlooking lush gardens and the turquoise waters of the Aegean Sea, this is definitely my top relaxation spot!
+With only the best views money can buy, overlooking the turquoise waters of the Aegean Sea, this is definitely my top relaxation spot!

 The friendly owner and staff welcome you with pleasure and will strive to make your stay a memorable one.